SeriyGena/Template_Repo/SETUP_PROJ_FROM_TEMPLATE.md

 ✅ **AI-assisted development** (Copilot prompts + coding standards) ✅ **Ready-to-use project structure**

+⚙️ VS Code Settings Guide
+Settings Priority
+VS Code uses a hierarchical system for its settings, where more specific settings override general ones.
+This gives you flexibility to configure your environment for different projects and tasks.

+Workspace Settings (.code-workspace) - Highest Priority.
+These settings apply to a group of folders opened in a single workspace.

+Folder Settings (.vscode/settings.json) - Medium Priority.
+These settings apply to a specific folder and its contents.
+They are ideal for team collaboration, as they can be committed to version control.

+User Settings - Lowest Priority.
+These are your personal global settings that apply to all projects and workspaces you open in VS Code.
+They act as a base layer that can be overridden by higher-priority settings.

+User Settings
+What Are They?
+User Settings are your personal preferences that apply by default to all your projects.
+This includes themes, font sizes, global extensions, and general editor behavior.

+How to Access Them?
+You can access your User Settings in a few ways:

+Via the VS Code UI:

+Press Ctrl+, (or File → Preferences → Settings).

+Click the "User" tab at the top of the window.

+Via the Command Palette:

+Press Ctrl+Shift+P.

+Start typing "Preferences: Open User Settings (JSON)" and select the command.

+What to Store Where?
+In User Settings
+Personal Preferences: Your preferred theme, font size, and editor behavior.

+Global Extensions: Extensions you want to use across all projects.

+Default Settings: General rules that will apply unless a more specific setting overrides them.

+In Workspace/Folder Settings
+Project-Specific Configurations: Settings relevant only to the current project (e.g., the path to a virtual environment, language-specific formatting rules).

+Team-Shared Settings: The ideal place for settings that should be consistent for all team members.
+The settings.json file can be committed to the repository to ensure everyone works in the same environment.

 **Start coding immediately - your professional Python development environment is ready!** 🎉

 ---